MauroLuzzatto/OpenAI-Gym-TicTacToe-Environment/README.md

 <img align="right" src="/thin-1399_playing_tic_tac_toe_game-512.png" alt="TicTacToe Environment" width="300"/>

-TicTacToe is a board game, where two players competing have to goal, to place three stones of their color in parallel (horizontally or vertically) or diagonally to win the game.
+TicTacToe is a board game, where two players compete to place three stones of their color in parallel (horizontally or vertically) or diagonally to win the game.

 <!---
 ![TicTacToe Environment](/thin-1399_playing_tic_tac_toe_game-512.png)
 -->

-#### Environment Methods
+### TicTacToe Environment Methods

+The environment contains these four main methods:

-- reset: rest the board game
+- reset: reset the board game
 - step: add a stone of a color of a player in the board
 - decode_action: convert action from 0 to 9 into column and row values
 - render: render the stones on the board game